kaiomagalhaes/blog/en/code_quality_ruby.md

 *If you are not embarrassed by the first version of your product, you’ve launched too late.*

-As it applies to what the consumer will find it should not be applied to the code.
-Large customizations can not be necessary, but there are small practices that can ensure good maintenance as well as saving time ( our most expensive resource ) and money.
+As it applies to what the consumer will find, it should not be applied to the code.
+It is clear that we should not take care about of large customizations, but there are small practices that *can* ensure a good maintenance as well as saving time (our most expensive resource) and money.

 Here at [Codelitt](codelitt.com) most of our projects are built with Ruby/Rails.
 We've defined a set of gems to be used in all projects